Minor-Universal Graph for Graphs on Surfaces: Proofs of the lemmas

-\begin{proof} Each twin splitting operation inserts edges and split anchors on the outerface of $\Pi_1$.
-So, by contracting these new edges, we get back to $\Pi_1$ which shows that $\Pi_2$ is a major of $\Pi_1$.
-Moreover, thanks to the twin splitting, eventually every vertex (and edge) of a side in $\Pi_2$ of have a well defined twin.
-So, $\Pi_2$ is a polygonal embedding that is p-major of $\Pi_1$.
+\begin{proof} Each twin-splitting operation inserts edges and splits roots on the outerface of $\Pi_1$.
+Contracting these newly added edges yields $\Pi_1$, which shows that $\Pi_2$ is a major of $\Pi_1$.
+Furthermore, by construction of the twin-splitting procedure, every vertex and edge of a side in $\Pi_2$ has a well-defined twin.
+Hence, $\Pi_2$ is a polygonal embedding that is a p-major of $\Pi_1$.

-At each twin splitting operation, the number of vertices of a side increases by at most one while the number of internal vertices does not change.
-Since $\Pi_1$ contains $k$ anchors, after applying the twin process, each side of $\Pi_2$ contains at most $m+k$ vertices (corners excluded) and $2n-k$ internal vertices.
+At each twin-splitting operation, the number of vertices of a side increases by at most~1 while the number of internal vertices does not change.
+Since $\Pi_1$ contains $k$ roots, after applying the twin process, each side of $\Pi_2$ contains at most $m+k$ vertices (corners excluded) and $2n-k$ internal vertices.
 So, the size of $\Pi_2$ is $(m+k,2n-k)$.

-The internal vertices in $\Pi_1$ and in $\Pi_2$ are the same.
-And after each splitting anchor operation the paths $P_i$'s span the same internal vertices than $C_i$'s.
-So by \cref{claim:G1}, $P_i$'s also form a partition of the internal vertices of $\Pi_2$.
+The internal vertices of $\Pi_1$ and $\Pi_2$ coincide.
+Moreover, after each root-splitting operation, the paths $P_i$ span the same internal vertices as the cycles $C_i$.
+Thus, by \cref{claim:G1}, the paths $P_i$ also partition the internal vertices of $\Pi_2$.

-It remains to show that during the twin splitting process no two edge-anchors can be twin or subdivided.
-So, consider any step $t'$ that performs a twin splitting operation at some anchor $b$ of $\Pi_1^{t'-1}$.
-We need to check that indeed the operation does not create twin edge-anchors or subdivide an edge-anchor.
-If the twin of $b$ does not belong to an edge-anchor, then it is fine since the twin splitting of $b$ will not result in a subdivision or a twin edge of an edge-anchor.
-So we only need to check the situation where the twin of $b$ belongs to an edge-anchor.
-This occurs only if $b$ and its twin $a$ were both anchors in $\Pi_1^{t-1}$ for some $t < t'$.
-W.l.o.g. assume that $t$ is the step where $a$ is split into $a'-a''$, and let $s$ be the neighbor of $b$ in $\Pi_1^t$ resulting of the twin splitting of $a$ in $\Pi_1^{t-1}$.

-We remark that two edge-anchors cannot be incident, and that on a side with path $x-b-y$ that has been subdivided into $x-b-s-y$, then neither $x-b$ nor $b-s$ can be subdivided anymore (because the twin of $b$ cannot be an anchor anymore).
-The path $x-b-s$ can only be replaced by an edge-anchor $x-b'-b''-s$ if $b$ is an anchor.